ryansallee/ElectricityRateApp/Readme.md

 via EF so that a history of these requests can be obtained.
 The source data is from [https://catalog.data.gov/dataset/u-s-electric-utility-companies-and-rates-look-up-by-zipcode-2016/resource/3770c037-618d-4510-b798-10fb553b55f1]
 (U.S. Electric Utility Companies and Rates: Look-up by Zipcode (2016)), and this CSV is deserialized and persisted to a database via EF.

+## Instructions
+1. Clone the project from GitHub and run via Visual Studio (Open in Visual Studio link when cloning project).
+2. Use NuGet Package Manager Console (Tools>NuGet Package Manager>Package Manager Console) and seed the Rates database with test data by using the command update-database.
+3. Run the the project from Debug.
+On the first time project is opened, AddPowerRates() will execute and add residential rate information to the PowerRate table.
+Since there are 50,000 + lines in this CSV this code will take anywhere from 10-20 minutes depending on your system.